-The Compliance function is responsible for advising the Executive and the Board on compliance with existing and emerging legal, regulatory and administrative provisions.
-In the Company, the Compliance function operates within the Risk and Compliance function and the Head of Risk and Compliance acts as the Chief Risk Officer and Head of Compliance.
+The Compliance function reports to the Head of Compliance and is responsible for advising the Executive and the Board on compliance with existing and emerging legal, regulatory and administrative provisions.

-Compliance has ultimate recourse to the Company's Board and has the right to escalate to the Board, directly or through its Committees, any instances of non-compliance.
+Compliance has ultimate recourse to the Company's Board and has the right to escalate to the Board, directly or through its committees, any instances of non-compliance.

-The Compliance function takes responsibility for identifying and assessing the wide-ranging internal and external obligations the Company has.
+The Compliance function takes responsibility for identifying and assessing the wide-ranging internal and external obligations the Company has and for promoting an organisational culture that encourages ethical behaviour.
 The Compliance function helps to ensure that the Company clearly understands its regulatory risks and the prevailing requirements.